-Do you have to play Dreams with Move motion controllers?
+Do you have to play Dreams with PS Move motion controllers?

 No. Currently, there are two distinct control methods for Dreams.
 One is indeed a pair of PlayStation Move wands, but it's also perfectly viable to simply use a regular DualShock 4 PS4 controller.
 Dreams has a comprehensive suite of tutorials for both control types.

-Media Molecule is also working on another control scheme that won't require motions or gestures.
+Media Molecule is also working on another control scheme that won't require motions or gestures at all.

 Will Dreams have PSVR support?